Master of Arts Degree

 Refer to our Applying for Graduate Admissions page for information about admissions criteria and procedures.

-The Consumer/Industrial-Organizational Psychology specialization requires 39 semester credit hours of coursework and research or field experience.
+The Industrial-Organizational Research specialization requires 39 semester credit hours of coursework and research or field experience.
 The first year of study typically consists of courses in statistics, research methods, and courses related to the discipline.
 This work is continued into the second year, where students take additional elective courses and work on a thesis or research project.
-Further, during the second year students are encouraged to take part in an internship in a business setting relevant to one's primary interest.
+Further, during the second year students are encouraged to take part in an internship in a business setting relevant to their primary area of interest.

 - PSY 518 Personnel Psychology (3)

 - PSY 522 Organizational Psychology (3)

 - PSY 631 Job Analysis and Performance Management (3)